test1809/test18.09.15/README.md

 For this test I have decided to use BigDecimal as there are no performance requirements.

 Added tests for stock price calculation.
-Fixed tests compilation  by creating required method, classes.
+Fixed tests compilation  by creating missing method, class.
+Implemented price calculation so that the tests will pass.